Matheosk/VaultSH/README.md

 ## TO-DO

 1. ~Restore backup~
-2. Delete older backups
+2. Automatically delete older backups
-3. Config file
+3. Config file (for backup to a custom dir)
 4. SSH server support

 **If you have any other ideas for a possible feature, feel free to let me know**